FrizzyDev/PoEDBC/README.md

 ```

 ## Reuse
 PoeDBMaps instances can be reused.
+Additionally, PoeDBCurrency and PoeDBUniques can be reused following the same method.
 ```java
 PoeDBMaps pdm = new PoeDBMaps ( "Gardens" );
 //code here